 Stereotactic body radiation therapy delivers a few high doses of carefully targeted radiation beams to the tumor over several days.
 Your doctor may use this approach for small cervical cancer tumors or for those that return after other treatments.
 As with other forms of radiation therapy at NYU Langone, this approach uses imaging guidance to target the tumor while avoiding healthy tissue.

-In brachytherapy, doctors temporarily place radioactive beads or pellets inside the body to manage cervical cancer.
+In brachytherapy, doctors place radioactive beads or pellets inside the body.
+These remain temporarily to manage cervical cancer.
 If there are several tumors, this internal radiation is often combined with external beam radiation therapy.

-With high-dose-rate brachytherapy to manage cervical cancer, doctors at NYU Langone place the beads inside your body using either an intracavitary or an interstitial approach.
+With high-dose-rate brachytherapy, doctors at NYU Langone place the beads inside your body using either an intracavitary or an interstitial approach.